 Jekyll is written in Ruby.
-If you’re new to Ruby, this page is to help you get up to speed with some of the terminology.
+If you’re new to Ruby, this page helps you learn some of the terminology.

-A gem is code you can include in Ruby projects.
-It allows you to package up functionality and share it across other projects or with other people.
-Gems can perform functionality such as:
+Gems are code you can include in Ruby projects.
+Gems package specific functionality.
+You can share gems across multiple projects or with other people.
+Gems can perform actions like:

 - Converting a Ruby object to JSON